ykmnkmi/svelte_js.dart/README.md

 Testing Svelte 5 JS bindings and ~~compiler~~.

-Run `npm run build` to rebuild Svelte 5 JS bundle.
+To rebuild Svelte 5 JS bundle, run `npm run build`.

-Download the main channel Dart SDK (`^3.5.0`) from [dart.dev](https://dart.dev/get-dart) which supports `ExternalDartReference` and extract it to `.sdk` folder.
+Download Dart SDK from [dart.dev](https://dart.dev/get-dart) which supports `ExternalDartReference` and extract it to `.sdk` folder.
+If you have Dart SDK installed, update the path below and delete SDK path in `.vscode/settings.json` file.

-To build WASM module, run the following command:
+To rebuild WASM module, run the following command:

 - on Windows:
   ```pwsh